First, Let’s Get This Basic Truth Out of the Way

 In elementary school, American school children learn that Christopher Columbus discovered the Americas in 1492.
 Neither Columbus nor his European contemporaries had any idea that America existed.
 So, it seems fair to say that Columbus discovered the existence of the American continents for himself and the Spanish Crown.
 Given that Columbus met indigenous people on his voyage, it is easy to say that he was not the first person to discover the Americas.
 Our best guess is that the first inhabitants of the Americas arrived 16,000 to 40,000 years ago.

 Columbus was likely not even the first European to discover the Americas.
 Five centuries before Columbus was born, Leif Erikson is storied to have travelled to what is today New Foundland.
 The evidence comes from two sources: (1) the Sagas of Icelanders, a collection of narratives based on historical events around Iceland in the 9th to 11th centuries, tells of Erikson sailing to North America and spending a winter there (2) archeological evidence of a Norse settlement in what is today known as L'Anse aux Meadows, New Foundland.
-The tricky thing is as we go back in time, it is more difficult to track evidence, which makes any kind of claim less certain.
-Moreover, we know much less of Erikson’s voyage to America because it did not change history in the way that Columbus’ voyage marked the beginning of the European colonization of the Americas.
+The tricky thing is as we go back in time, it is more difficult to track evidence, but sometimes we develop clever techniques like radiocarbon analysis and can precisely identify when the Vikings (Norse) were in America: 1021 CE (see Kuitems et al 2021).
+Moreover, we know much less of Erikson’s voyage to America because it did not change history (or the way history was told) in the way that Columbus’ voyage marked the beginning of the European colonization of the Americas.

 On the topic of Columbus and misguided conventional wisdom, many children also learn that Columbus's voyage disproved the Earth is flat.
 But, that's also not true!
 Thousands of years before Columbus was born, people knew the Earth was round.
 In the 3rd century BCE, Eratosthenes not only knew the Earth resembled a sphere but correctly computed the circumference of the Earth by applying geometry to shadows cast by objects at two separate locations.